 In the Event of A Death, What Must I Do?

-- Call one of our pastors or staff or the church office - (353-8316).
+- Contact the Minister of Pastoral Care at (601) 353-8316.
 He can help you notify family members, if you need assistance.
 He can bring comfort and help to you.

 - Call a funeral home of your choice.
 Later, they will ask you to come to the funeral home to make arrangements for the service.